The deadline for the 2023 essay competitions has now passed. We aim to release results of all competitions by Wednesday 7th June.

 Architecture – students wishing to enter the Architecture Design Competition may find this plan of Fitzwilliam College and information on the history of Fitzwilliam’s buildings useful

-The deadline for all competitions was 6pm on Wednesday 1st March.
+The deadline for all competitions is 6pm on Friday 1st March 2024.

 Competition rules